 STORY #5 (Read twice)

-When Jantu be going to school, sometimes she can be scared.
+When Jartu be going to school, sometimes she can be scared.
 She thinks she will see snake, and snake that bad thing.
 She likes to walk with her brother for him to take care of her.